thinkty/warden/README.md

 ## System Layout
 You can find the explanation of the system layout in the [Source Chat](https://github.com/thinkty/source-chat) repository.

+## Installation
+I recommend you start with [Source Chat](https://github.com/thinkty/source-chat) instead of this repository as Warden is more personalized (with various action handlers and modifications from the template)

 ## License
 MIT